m8pple/arch2-2016-cw/README.md

 needed during execution.
 So it should work happily on both linux and windows.

-The actual target environment is the lab Ubuntu environment, and the version of gcc/g++ installed there.
+The actual target environment is the lab Linux environment, and the version of gcc/g++ installed there.
 You can develop in Windows, MacOS, or another linux, but you need to make sure it works in that environment.